LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/studio.rst

 Bonus Mission
 -------------

 #.
-Modify ``site.css`` to get some CSS practice.
-Try add a footer with square
+Try adding an element to the bottom of the page with square
    shaped ``div`` elements.
 Each square should be a different color for different available nail polishes.
+At the base of the project is a folder called ``wwwroot``.
+   Inside of that is another folder called ``css``.
+Modify the ``site.css`` file inside of it to get some CSS practice.
+There are already a number of style rules present so remember to be give your ``div`` elements class identifiers to give your elements specificity.
 #.
 Modify the form to allow the user to select either a manicure or pedicure or
    *both*.
 If the user selects both, display both the manicure and pedicure descriptions in the ``Menu`` view.